SalomePlatform/smesh/doc/salome/gui/SMESH/input/importing_exporting_meshes.rst

 * **Don't show this warning anymore** check-box allows to switch off the warning.
 You can re-activate the warning in :ref:`Preferences <group_export_warning_pref>`.

+Only MED format supports all types of elements that can be created in the module.
+If you export a mesh or group that includes elements of types that are not supported by chosen format, you will be warned about that.

 There are additional parameters available at export to MED and SAUV format files.

 .. _export_auto_groups:

+* **Z tolerance** field if enabled specifies distance of nodes from the XOY plane below which the nodes snap to this plane.
+A default value can be set in :ref:`Preferences <medexport_z_tolerance_pref>`.
 * **Automatically create groups** check-box specifies whether to create groups of all mesh entities of available dimensions or not.
 The created groups have names like "Group_On_All_Nodes", "Group_On_All_Faces", etc. A default state of this check-box can be set in :ref:`Preferences <export_auto_groups_pref>`.
 * **Automatically define space dimension** check-box specifies whether to define space dimension for export by mesh configuration or not.
 Usually the mesh is exported as a mesh in 3D space, just as it is in Mesh module.
 The mesh can be exported as a mesh of a lower dimension in the following cases, provided that this check-box is checked: